Secret State (TV series): Main cast

 Chris Mullin, the author of A Very British Coup, which served as inspiration for Secret State, appears as a vicar in a cameo role.

 Release

 A DVD was released in the UK on 3 December 2012.

 The series is available in the UK Amazon Instant Video and Channel 4 On Demand.

 Other countries

 All four episodes were shown on the German/French TV station Arte on 6 February 2014.

 In Saudi Arabia the first one-hour part premiered on OSN (Orbit Showtime Network) on Friday 21 March 2014, with the other three parts being shown the following Fridays.

 Series were shown in Croatia on HRT, from 14 April to 17 April 2014.

 In Australia, the first episode aired on ABC on Friday 25 July 2014, with the other episodes over the subsequent three weeks, while in New Zealand it began its appearance on 10 August 2014 on TV One in the 10:30pm Sunday night slot.

+In Greece the show aired on ERT3 from 12 to 15 August 2024 at 20:00pm.